Part of pregnancy is gaining weight, but how much is normal? Get to know the usual weight gain during pregnancy and learn how to keep track of it.

 Recommended Amount of Calories Per Day

 A healthy pregnancy does not only include exercise but also a balanced, nutrient-rich diet.
 Knowing the right number of calories that should be consumed per day can help you eat healthier.
-Here’s the normal number of calories that should be taken per day for the whole duration of pregnancy.
+Here’s the normal number of calories that should be consumed per day for the whole duration of pregnancy.

-o First Trimester – 1,800 calories per day
+- First Trimester – 1,800 calories per day

-o Second Trimester – 2,200 calories per day
+- Second Trimester – 2,200 calories per day

-o Third Trimester- 2,400 calories per day
+- Third Trimester- 2,400 calories per day